Today we have a serious issue to discuss: how to NOT be a douchebag.

 So, PLEASE… #sayNOtodouchebaggery.
 I’m going to keep trying.

-Getting To The Fun by Josh Allan Dykstra on October 1st, 2012
+The Unraveling of the Institution by Josh Allan Dykstra on February 6th, 2012